Students who are not meeting SAP may appeal their eligibility to receive aid by completing the appeal process below.

 - Once all required documentation is submitted, students will be notified electronically of the outcome of their appeal.
 Appeal decisions will be updated on the Banner Self-Service system.

-- An appeal approval is good for one probationary term only, which means the student is eligible to receive one semester of funding.
+- An appeal approval is good for one probationary term only, which means the student is eligible to receive funding for the following semester only.

 - If a student doesn’t attend their approved semester they would have to appeal again.